agajansahatov/rfg-playground/README.md

 # RFG-PLAYGROUND

-This is just a playground for me to practise the React Force Graph library
+This is just a playground for me to practise the react-force-graph library